zenjoy/csi-hetzner/README.md

 A Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) Driver for Hetzner Cloud Volumes.
 The CSI plugin allows you to use Hetzner Cloud Volumes with your preferred Container Orchestrator.

-The Hetzner CSI plugin is mostly tested on Kubernetes.
+The Hetzner CSI plugin is only tested on Kubernetes and is highly experimental.
 Theoretically it should also work on other Container Orchestrator's, such as Mesos or Cloud Foundry.

-Feel free to test it on other CO's and give us a feedback.
+Current limitations are:

+* Volumes need to be minimum 10Gi
+* Maximum 5 volumes can be attached to a single server

 ## Acknowledgement